-- Respiratory syncytial virus (RSV), Ebola virus, Air-liquid interface 3D culture system, Host-pathogen interactions, Cytoskeletal dynamics, RSV therapeutics and vaccine development
+- RSV, SARS-CoV-2, MERS, Ebola virus, Air-liquid interface 3D culture system, COPD, Host-pathogen interactions, Cytoskeletal dynamics, Cytoskeletal inflammation, Therapeutics and Vaccines.

 - Mehedi M., M. Smelkinson, J. Kabat, S. Ganesan, P.L.
 Collins, and U. J. Buchholz.
 Multicolor Stimulated Emission Depletion (STED) Microscopy to generate High-resolution Images of Respiratory Syncytial Virus Particles in Infected Cells.
 Bio-protocol, 2017, 7(17): e2543.